cam-pagne/Rana-Moth-WASD/README.md

 For the reverse folded position:

 - A **lip** on the top hinge piece prevents overfolding, creating a stopping point.
-- Hinges have a rounded back that creates friction, providing rigidity.
+- Hinges have a rounded back that creates friction, providing rigidity while playing in the ergonomic 'prism' setup.

 ### Adjustments: